The new Red List of Magnoliaceae highlights the startling truth that nearly half of all magnolia species are threatened with extinction in the wild.

 The survey identified 2,274 Magnoliaceae records from 238 institutions in 47 countries.
 However, only 362 ex situ records representing the 37 of the most threatened Magnoliaceae were located.
-This means that more than half of the Critically Endangered or Endangered taxa are currently not known to cultivation.
+This means that more than half of the Critically Endangered or Endangered taxa identified in the 2016 Red List are currently not known to exist in ex situ collections.

 Our work with threatened magnolias comes under the Global Trees Campaign (GTC), a joint initiative between BGCI and Fauna & Flora International (FFI) to safeguard the world's threatened trees from extinction.
 Click here to visit the Global Trees Campaign website.